Killing an Arab

-"Killing an Arab" is the first single by the Cure.
+"Killing an Arab" is the debut single by English rock band the Cure.
 It was recorded at the same time as their first album Three Imaginary Boys (1979), but not included on the album.
 However, it was included on the band's first US album, Boys Don't Cry (1980).

-The song's title and lyrics reference Albert Camus's novel The Stranger.
-Because of the title, the song has drawn controversy for promoting violence against Arabs, which songwriter Robert Smith pinned on the public's lack of knowledge regarding the novel.
+The song's title and lyrics reference Albert Camus's 1942 novella The Stranger.
+Because of the title, the song has drawn controversy for what critics have described as promoting violence against Arabs, which songwriter Robert Smith pinned on the public's lack of knowledge regarding the novel.
 Shortly after its release, Smith said, "It just happened that the main character in the book had actually killed an Arab, but it could have been a Scandinavian or an English bloke."
 In 2003, Smith acknowledged that, "If I knew it before, I would have called it 'Standing on the Beach'.
 It would have avoided many troubles."

 Lyrics and music

-Composer Robert Smith said the song "was a short poetic attempt at condensing my impression of the key moments in the 1942 novel L'Étranger (The Stranger) by Albert Camus".
-The lyrics describe a shooting on a beach, in which the Arab of the title is killed by the song's narrator; in Camus' story the protagonist, Meursault, shoots an Arab on a beach, overwhelmed by his surroundings.
-Meursault is condemned for his honesty about his feelings.
-He is considered an outsider (or "stranger") because "he refuses to lie" and "doesn't play the game".
+Songwriter Robert Smith said the song "was a short poetic attempt at condensing my impression of the key moments in the 1942 novel L'Étranger (The Stranger) by Albert Camus".
+The lyrics describe a shooting on a beach, in which the titular Arab is killed by the song's narrator; in Camus' story the protagonist, Meursault, shoots an Arab on a beach, overwhelmed by his surroundings.
+Meursault is condemned for his honesty about his feelings and is considered an outsider (or "stranger") because "he refuses to lie" and "doesn't play the game".

 Upon release, Melody Maker compared the song to "Hong Kong Garden" by Siouxsie and the Banshees.
 Music critic Ian Birch wrote: "As 'Hong Kong Garden' used a simple Oriental-styled riff to striking effect, so '[Killing An] Arab' conjures up edginess through a Moorish-flavour guitar pattern".

 This song lends two of its lines to the titles of one of the Cure's compilation albums, Standing on a Beach, and to its CD/video counterpart Staring at the Sea.